The Payment System

 Frequently Asked Questions

-- Why does the Board not pay the full amount straight away?
+- Why do British Wool not pay the full amount straight away?

-- Why does the Board not pay a much higher advance payment?
+- Why do British Wool not pay a much higher advance payment?

 - The wool market is a global market reliant on many factors outside the Board’s control.
 Auction clearances and prices can be volatile, with potential movements of up to 50% during the season.
 The amount of unsold stock can vary enormously.

-- The Board has to have sufficient funds in order for it to have the ability to be proactive when selling in the auctions and make decisions whether to sell or hold stock so the maximum price can be achieved for producers.
+- British Wool have to have sufficient funds in order for it to have the ability to be proactive when selling in the auctions and make decisions whether to sell or hold stock so the maximum price can be achieved for producers.

 - What about new producers?

-The Board is keen to identify and help genuine new producers into our industry and encourage them to be part of the collective strength of the BWMB, to ensure they get the best price for their wool.
+British Wool are keen to identify and help genuine new producers into our industry and encourage them to be part of the collective strength of the organisation, to ensure they get the best price for their wool.

 From a Cash Flow perspective the effect of the payment system is only felt in the first year.